 The structure of American Public Media Group is further described below.

-APMG is a tax-exempt nonprofit parent support organization that provides administrative, financial, and human resources services to its supported organizations and divisions, American Public Media, Minnesota Public Radio, The Fitzgerald Theater Company and Southern California Public Radio.
+APMG is a tax-exempt nonprofit parent support organization that provides administrative, financial, and human resources services to its supported organizations and divisions, American Public Media, Minnesota Public Radio, and Southern California Public Radio.
 APMG operates Public Radio Market under license from American Public Media.

 The mission of American Public Media Group is to provide significant long-term financial strength to its supported organizations.